|Year of offer||2018|

 On completion of this subject, students should be able to:

-- Explain the basic principles and procedures associated with geographic information systems (GIS)
+- Explain the basic principles and procedures associated with application of geographic information systems (GIS) to the solution of spatial problems;

 On the completion of this subject students will have: